extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/overview.rst

 Here are the steps to configure L2 tenant on a vLAG pair:

-1. Use ``dcfabric.Configure_edge_ports`` to configure edge ports facing end points such as a server.
+1. Use ``dcfabric.add_multihomed_endpoint`` to configure edge ports facing end points such as a server.
    This workflow automates creation of port-channel interfaces, configuration of the port-channel interface as access or trunk, creation and association of VLANs with the port-channel interfaces as well as validation of the port channel state.